 Receiving a 30 day notice to vacate from a current tenant can cause anxiety for landlords.
 “Who will I get as my next tenant?
 Will they pay on time?
 What if I have a long vacancy time?
 With these questions comes the anxiety to try and fill a vacancy as quickly as possible.
 You may think showing your rental property to new prospects while the current tenants are still living there will save you from having a prolonged vacancy.
-Auburn property management team, RPM SAC-METRO, warns landlords against doing this.
+Auburn property management team, RPM Select, warns landlords against doing this.

 Pros and Cons to Showing an Occupied Property